nearprotocol/stakewars/README.md

 #### 4.2.
 Update an old version of the staking pool
 You can skip this part if you have no staking pool deployed yet

-1. If you have an old version of the staking pool, unstake your funds: `near call c1.nearkat unstake '{"amount": "100000000000000000000000000"}' --accountId nearkat`
+1. If you have an old version of the staking pool, unstake your funds: `near call c1.nearkat unstake '{"amount": "100000000000000000000000000"}' --accountId nearkat.betanet`
 2. **IMPORTANT** Wait for 3 epochs (9 hours) to withdraw.
-To check if the staked NEAR is ready to withdraw, use the command `near view c1.nearkat is_account_unstaked_balance_available '{"account_id": "nearkat.betanet"}' --accountId nearkat`
+To check if the staked NEAR is ready to withdraw, use the command `near view c1.nearkat is_account_unstaked_balance_available '{"account_id": "nearkat.betanet"}' --accountId nearkat.betanet`
-3. Once your funds are unlocked, withdraw them with the command `near call c1.nearkat withdraw '{"amount": "100000000000000000000000000"}' --accountId nearkat`
+3. Once your funds are unlocked, withdraw them with the command `near call c1.nearkat withdraw '{"amount": "100000000000000000000000000"}' --accountId nearkat.betanet`

 #### 4.3.
 Build the new staking pool contract